larimei/foodrecipe-ai/README.md

 ```
 Open the provided URL in your web browser to interact with the application.
 You can upload food images, and the app will identify the dish and provide recipe suggestions.

-## Data and Model
-The application is based on the Food101 dataset, which includes 101,000 images across 101 categories of food.
-We use deep learning models like ResNet-50, Vision Transformer (ViT), and EfficientNet for image classification.

 ---
 title: Foodrecipe Ai
 emoji: 🔥